svivian/sv-modal-js/README.md

 });
 ```

 The second event is `sv.modal.resize` which is fired after a call to `resizeContent`, when the animation has finished.
-An exampke use case would be for an image lightbox:
+An example use case would be for an image lightbox:

 ```js
 var img = new Image();